Haervwe/Haervwe/README.md

 you can contact with me through my linkedIn profile: https://www.linkedin.com/in/juan-jose-soliz-19745618a/

-PD: the porfolio is on the wating list
+PD: the portfolio is on the wating list

 <!---
 Haervwe/Haervwe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.